Skip to content

 Pros

-• Essential for web development, with native support in all major browsers.
+• Core language for interactive web development, with native support in all major browsers.

 • Versatile, used for both client-side and server-side programming.

-• Rich ecosystem of libraries and frameworks, such as React and Angular, that accelerate development.
+• Rich ecosystem of libraries and frameworks, such as React, Angular, and Express accelerate development.

 • Active community and extensive resources for learning and troubleshooting.